UVA Engineering Rising Scholars Postdoc-to-Faculty Program

 There are multiple components of the program:

-- The program seeks to recruit exceptional early-career scholars committed to building a diverse intellectual community and promoting an inclusive scholarly environment.
-Selected candidates will enhance the diversity and excellence of UVA Engineering through their research, educational efforts and service.
+• The program seeks to recruit exceptional early-career scholars committed to building an evolving intellectual community and promoting a welcoming scholarly environment.
+Selected candidates will enhance the excellence of UVA Engineering through their research, educational efforts and service.

 Requirements: